 The combination of global hub port and International Maritime Centre forms a unique value proposition for Maritime Singapore.
 Looking ahead, we will continue to strengthen these twin engines so as to remain reliable, resilient, and ready for the future.

-When fully completed in the 2040s, Tuas Port will consolidate our container port operations in a single location and will be able to handle up to 65 million TEUs per annum, 50% more than our current capacity.
-Tuas Port will provide world-class efficiency and reliability by leveraging technology and automation.
+When fully completed in the 2040s, Tuas Port will consolidate our container port operations in a single location and will be able to handle up to 65 million TEUs per annum.
+This is almost double the volume of containers that the Port of Singapore handles today.
+Tuas Port will be a sustainable port, and be able to provide for the increasingly complex cargo operations of the future by providing world-class efficiency and reliability by leveraging technology and automation.
 We are also strengthening physical and digital linkages with adjacent sectors to improve supply chain resilience.

 The imperative to grow our port, and develop our International Maritime Centre, must be accompanied by efforts to protect the marine environment and tackle climate change.
 Learn how we are doing our part for an environmentally sustainable Maritime Singapore.